 The big men for Auburn carried the second half for Auburn, combining for nearly 30 second-half points.

-After the game, Bruce Pearl embraced the road fans coming to Nashville, thanking them for being it a more comfortable environment.
+After the game, Bruce Pearl embraced the road fans coming to Nashville and thanked them for making the atmosphere more comfortable.

 Auburn’s travels to Tuscaloosa Saturday for the first #1 vs. #2 Iron Bowl of Basketball.
 That game will be broadcast on ESPN at 3:00 p.m.